sirpengi/InstantPalgrave/README.md

 * Sixth: launch Palgrave and say \`enable music\`
 * Palgrave will guide you through the steps.

+If you are using "what's the weather":
+* First: go to settings.ini and set `city` to your city.

 ## Trouble with pyaudio

 In fedora I had to `dnf install portaudio-devel`.
 Ubuntu users might need `portaudio19-dev`